How to Become a Top Wedding Coordinator- By Someone who has been there before..

 Other options include working for a wedding stylist or decorator on busy weekends or at a bridal dress shop.
 It’s essential to be knowledgeable in all aspects of weddings–this helps suppliers do their job and ensures client happiness.

 2) Detach Those Preferences And Leave Your Opinions To Yourself- Unless Asked

-You pretty much have to take your own opinions, likes and dislikes out of the picture when you work as a wedding coordinator.
-No matter how many brides you deal with with taste like yours, you’re still going to work for those whose selections make you throw up in your mouth. ( yes you read it correctly!)
-Colours, style, theme, whatever – you must put aside your own feelings and provide the couple with what they want.
+You pretty much have to take your own opinions, likes, and dislikes out of the picture when you work as a wedding coordinator.
+No matter how many brides you deal with a taste like yours, you’re still going to work for those whose selections make you throw up in your mouth. ( yes you read it correctly!)
+Colors, style, theme, whatever – you must put aside your own feelings and provide the couple with what they want.